 Master of Philosophy (MPhil)

 The MPhil programme allows you to explore a specific area of your chosen subject in depth and to work with your supervisor in deciding the direction of your research.
-An MPhil is a two year full-time or four year part-time programme of research and culminates in a research thesis, normally of between 20,000 and 30,000 words.
+An MPhil is a two year full-time or four year part-time programme of research and culminates in a research thesis, normally of up to 60,000 words long.

 The University’s specialist research groups and centres provide additional support to those embarking on research work and also encourage interdisciplinary collaboration, broadening the research experience for both students and staff involved.

 Professional Doctorates allow you to carry out research which will expand knowledge in your profession and develop your professional practice.
 At York St John University, the subject areas covered by our awards reflect a wide variety of subjects and methodological expertise among our staff:

 - Professional Doctorate in Education (EdD)

 - Professional Doctorate in Ministry (DMin)

 - Professional Doctorate in Religion (DRel)